In the last decade, mindfulness and meditation have risen significantly in popularity.

-- Sit comfortably with your hands resting on your knees.
+- Sit comfortably with your hands resting on your legs.

-- Focus on your breath and breathing in through your nose and out through your mouth
+- Focus on your breath and breathe in through your nose and out through your mouth

 -Try deep diaphragmatic breathing, Yoga, or belly breathing to help calm and ground you and to allow for the benefits of meditation to occur more quickly

 - Recognize that you will have thoughts while you meditate and that you can’t will your thoughts away.

 To help you with the issue of having thoughts while meditating, consider that they are like waves on an ocean where you see the wave, you watch it rise, crest and fall and then disappear.